bentsignal/hmmm/README.md

 <br />
 <div align="center">

-A great starting point for those looking to build agentic applications for the web.
+A great starting point for building agentic applications for the web.

 For more information, head over to the [docs](https://docs.hmmm.chat)